-Please join the American Geriatrics Society student interest group on Thursday, November 10th from 12-1pm in L209.
-We are excited to host The New England Centenarian Study (NECS), which is run out of BMC/BUSM and is the largest, worldwide longitudinal study of centenarians and extreme survival!
-We will be discussing research findings and future research opportunities for interested students.
-Come learn more about how to live 100+ years old!
-And of course, lunch will be served!
+November 2016: We hosted the The New England Centenarian Study (NECS), which is run out of BMC/BUSM and is the largest, worldwide longitudinal study of centenarians and extreme survival!
+We discussed research findings and future research opportunities for interested students.

 October 2015: "Primary Care Panel" - The Geriatrics, Pediatrics, Internal Medicine, Family Medicine, and OB/GYN Interest Groups co-sponsored a lunch panel and heard from physicians about their experiences working in primary care.
 The panel included Drs.
 Megan Young, Sean Palfrey, Catherine Rich, Katherine Gergen-Barnett, and Pooja Mehta.
 Students were able to learn more about the many ways to practice primary care.